clojure/core.match/README.md

 ;; => :a2
 ```

-Notice that we use list syntax, not vector syntax.
-We are reserving the vector syntax for sequential data types that support both random access and "slicing".
+Notice that we use list syntax not vector syntax.
+We are reserving vector syntax for sequential data types that support both random access and "slicing".
 This includes vectors.
-However by bringing other types to a yet to be determined protocol we could support high performance pattern matching of primitive arrays, buffers, etc.
+By bringing other types to a yet to be determined protocol we could support high performance pattern matching of primitive arrays, buffers, etc.

-Seq pattern also support the familiar destructuring rest syntax.
+Seq patterns also support the familiar rest syntax from destructuring.

 ```clojure
 (let [x '(1 2 3 4)]